Bridgerton Ball turns into royal flop as attendees demand refunds for $150 tickets

 “Oh, this p***es me off so badly for all of you,” someone else commented.
 “Especially as someone who regularly attends Georgian and Regency balls.
 These kinds of events CAN be done!
 And for MUCH less than $300/person.
 I don’t think I’ve ever seen a ticket even HALF of that.
 Y’all were cheated horribly.”

-Others noted that the Bridgerton Ball reminded them of the ill-fated Glasgow Willy Wonka Experience.
+Others noted that the Bridgerton Ball reminded them of the viral Glasgow Willy Wonka Experience flop.

 “Oh my god no they Wonka experience’d Bridgerton too,” one user wrote, while someone else dubbed it “the new Wonka experience.”